igodlab/igodlab-site/content/blog/haskell-blog.md

 ---
-Title: A Journey from Haskell to CAtegory Theory
+Title: A Journey from Haskell to Category Theory
 date: 2024-06-03
 ---